Zalexanninev15/PFT2/README.md

 ## [Download the latest version](https://github.com/Zalexanninev15/PFT2/releases/tag/0.0.0.3)

 ## Description
-Application for flash/dump partitions for ZTE Blade V9 Vita and ZTE Blade A7 Vita
+Application for flash/dump partitions for ZTE Blade V9 Vita and ZTE Blade A7 Vita.
+[Commands in BAT files](https://github.com/Zalexanninev15/PFT2/blob/master/About%20all%20commands%20in%20BAT%20files%20(PFT2_Flasher).md).

 ## Features
 * Flash and dump partitions
 * Switching the device to EDL mode in two ways (emmcdl or ADB)
-* Minimal work with the device via ADB
 * Support for localization in different languages
 * Material Design and black theme